Home ยป Recipes

 Chocolate pound cake in a bundt pan.

 Pour the cake batter into the prepared pan.
-I will give it a gentle tamp against the counter to help get out any bubbles.
+I will gently tamp it against the counter to help remove any bubbles.

 Bake for 60-70 minutes or until a cake tester comes out clean.